-Year Ended -
+Year Ended

-De cember 27, 2020 D ecember 29, 2019
+December 29, 2019 Decembe er 30, 2018

-Net operating cash flows of discontinued operations \$ 1.9 \$ 1.1
+Net operating cash flows of discontinued operations \$ 1.1 \$ (7.7)

-The net operating cash flow of discontinued operations for the year ended December 27, 2020 is substantially related to the approximately \$3.1 million collected on amounts due related to the legacy projects retained by us following the sale of our PSS business unit, partially offset by the loss from operations from our discontinued PSS business unit of \$0.9 million.
-The net operating cash flow of discontinued operations for the year ended December 29, 2019 is substantially related to the approximately \$3.7 million collected on amounts due related to the legacy projects retained by us, less costs incurred to complete the legacy projects, partially offset by a reduction in other current liabilities of \$1.8 million.
+The net operating cash flow of discontinued operations for the year ended December 29, 2019 is substantially related to the discontinued operations of our PSS business unit.
+During 2019, approximately \$3.7 million was collected on amounts due related to the legacy projects retained by us, less costs incurred to complete the legacy projects and legal costs related to the ongoing working capital dispute with the buyer of PSS.
+This was also partially offset by a reduction in other current liabilities of \$1.8 million.
+The net operating cash flow of discontinued operations for the year ended December 30, 2018 is substantially related to the discontinued operations of our PSS business unit, which includes the payment of \$3.5 million to the Buyer of the PSS business pursuant to a negotiated transaction services agreement.